 RAAS and control of intrarenal hemodynamics

-Angiotensin II exerts a vasoconstrictive effect on both afferent and efferent arterioles, but because the efferent arteriole has a smaller basal diameter, the increase in efferent resistance exceeds that the increase in afferent resistance.
+Angiotensin II exerts a vasoconstrictive effect on both afferent and efferent arterioles, but because the efferent arteriole has a smaller basal diameter, the increase in efferent resistance exceeds the increase in afferent resistance.
 Afferent vasoconstriction is further minimized by angiotensin II–mediated release of vasodilatory prostaglandins and nitric oxide.
 In addition, angiotensin II can constrict the glomerular mesangium, thereby reducing the surface area available for filtration.

 The net effect of angiotensin II on filtration invokes the opposing factors of reduced renal blood flow and mesangial surface area (causing a decrease in filtration) and the increase in glomerular capillary pressure (which tends to increase filtration).
 The end result depends on the clinical setting in which it occurs.